-Established religious groups may use District facilities/properties/equipment for religious services in the event of emergency or the organization of a new body, for a period of up to one year with the purpose of providing time to build or acquire their own facility.
-If at the end of one year the established religious group is actively engaged in providing its own facilities, but has not yet completed them, the use of District facilities/properties/equipment may continue for so long as efforts continue, up to a maximum of three years.
+Established religious groups may use District facilities/properties/equipment for religious services in the event of an emergency or the organization of a new body, for a period of up to one year with the purpose of providing time to build or acquire their own facility.
+If at the end of one year the established religious group is actively engaged in providing its own facilities but has not yet completed them, the use of District facilities/properties/equipment may continue for so long as efforts continue, up to a maximum of three years.

 Use of District facilities/properties/equipment for youth-serving organizations or activities involving youth, including school-sponsored parent groups, is not permitted on Wednesday nights between the first and last day of student attendance.

-Use of District facilities/properties/equipment for youth-serving organizations or activities involving youth, including school sponsored parent groups, inclusive of set-up and take-down/clean-up time, on Sundays may occur only between the hours of 11 a.m. to 7 p.m. between the first and last day of student attendance.
+Use of District facilities/properties/equipment for youth-serving organizations or activities involving youth, including school-sponsored parent groups, inclusive of set-up and take-down/clean-up time, on Sundays may occur only between the hours of 11 a.m. to 7 p.m. between the first and last day of student attendance.

 Heating/Cooling During Building Shutdowns

 Use of District facilities/properties/equipment may be authorized during periods in which energy conservation measures are in place.
-Organizations/Businesses may request heating/cooling of space and will be charged for those comforts at actual cost determined by the Director of Operational Services.
+Organizations/Businesses may request heating/cooling of space and will be charged for those comforts at an actual cost determined by the Director of Operational Services.

 A Lease Agreement must be signed by an officer of the requesting organization/business and the Community Relations Supervisor.